 Advisory Committee and Degree Program

 When a doctoral student is accepted into a program, the program’s dean, director, or department chair appoints an academic advisor who is responsible for the student’s program until an advisory committee is appointed.
 The name of the student’s advisor will be included in the official letter of acceptance sent to the student by the Graduate School.
 The student will develop a degree plan* with the advisor.
 The degree plan will be reviewed by a department committee which shall consist of not fewer than three members of the Graduate Faculty, with two being from the major department.
 This committee shall have authority to review the student’s course work and to evaluate it through written and/or oral examinations with respect to the student’s program.
 The student’s advisor chairs the advisory committee and administers this authority.
-When a student presents a minor, a faculty member from the minor department must approve the proposed program through signature on the degree plan.
+When a student presents a minor, a faculty member from the minor department must approve the proposed program through signature on a separate form submitted for the addition of the minor.
 It is the student’s responsibility to work with her/his advisor to develop the degree plan, which must be forwarded through the department chair to the Dean of the Graduate School before completion of eighteen semester credit hours at TWU.